weewx/weewx/docs/weectl/extension.md

 ## `weectl extension`

-`weectl extension` lists, installs, and uninstalls WeeWX extensions.
+The subcommand `weectl extension` lists, installs, and uninstalls WeeWX extensions.
 Running `weectl extension --help` will give you more information about its three actions `list`, `install`, and `uninstall`:

 ```shell
 % weectl extension --help